Legally Reviewed by Michael Lerner on June 21, 2026

 Chester County’s economy is one of the most dynamic in Pennsylvania.
 Its workforce spans three major hospital systems, a dense pharmaceutical and biotech corridor running along Route 202 from Malvern to West Chester, sprawling retail and distribution operations along Route 30, QVC’s national headquarters in West Chester, and some of the most active residential and commercial construction in the suburban Philadelphia region.
 That economic diversity means workplace injuries in Chester County look very different from one town to the next.
 A nurse at Paoli Hospital faces completely different risks than a pharmaceutical production worker in Malvern or a construction laborer on a Route 202 development project.

 What injured workers across the county share is the same problem: an employer and an insurance company whose first instinct is to pay as little as possible.
-At Lerner, Steinberg & Associates, we have spent over 34 years representing workers on the wrong end of that dynamic.
-Our office is in Feasterville-Trevose, just across the county line, and we have handled workers’ compensation claims from Chester County for years.
-When you call us, you are reaching attorneys who know the southeastern Pennsylvania system: the judges, the hearings offices, the insurance tactics.
-We have spent decades fighting for workers throughout this region.
+We have spent over 34 years fighting for workers on the wrong end of that dynamic, and we help injured people across all the areas we serve in southeastern Pennsylvania.
+Our office is in Feasterville-Trevose, just across the county line.
+When you call us, you are reaching attorneys who know the local system: the judges, the hearings offices, and the insurance tactics.
+We have spent decades standing up for workers throughout this region.

 Contact Lerner Steinberg & Associates today by filling out our free consultation form or calling 215-714-1500 to discuss your case and learn how we can help you secure the compensation you deserve.